Electronics & Information Technology Dual

 Study-specific equipment | Automation Lab, Design Lab, Electronic Lab, Mechanical Lab | ||

-final examination | Commission final bachelor's examination | ||
+Final examination | Commission final bachelor's examination | ||

 Cost |